ImperialCollegeLondon/CCITK/ccitk/cmr_segment/README.md

         ...
 ```

-To run only the preprocessor, use one of the following commands:
+To run only the preprocessor, use the following command:
 ```
 ccitk-cmr-segment -o /output-dir/ --data-dir /input-dir/
 ```